devallama/plantinerary/documentation.md

 There are many JavaScript frameworks available to be used in web development, with three of the biggest being React.js, Vue.js and Angular.
 Each framework has it's own [benefits and drawbacks](https://medium.com/@TechMagic/reactjs-vs-angular5-vs-vue-js-what-to-choose-in-2018-b91e028fa91d) which TechMagic briefly outlines.
 Unfamiliar with Angular, despite the [benefits Angular brings with TypeScript](https://alligator.io/typescript/typescript-benefits/) with it's static typing, I was set on using either Vue.js or React.js for this project.

-Vue.js is one of the most recently developed framework out of the three, which has [grown in significant popularity](https://michaelnthiessen.com/react-vs-vue-which-is-growing-faster/).
+Vue.js is one of the more recently developed frameworks out of the three, which has [grown in significant popularity](https://michaelnthiessen.com/react-vs-vue-which-is-growing-faster/).
 It is very easy to learn with [extensive documentation](<https://vuejs.org/v2/guide/>), superior to [Reacts](https://reactjs.org/docs/hello-world.html).
 Vue.js uses [templates](https://vuejs.org/v2/guide/syntax.html) in developing the components, versus JSX used by React, which allows develops familiar with HTML to quickly transition into developing Vue components.
 Vue components have [Component-Scoped CSS](https://vue-loader.vuejs.org/guide/scoped-css.html), which allows styling to be applied only directly to components, therefore removing issues of conflicting CSS selectors and stylings.
 React does not provide this as core functionality, but third party libraries can be used to bring ["CSS-in-JS" functionality to React](https://reactjs.org/docs/faq-styling.html#what-is-css-in-js), allowing for similar results to Vues component-scoped CSS.
 An issue however with "CSS-in-JS" is it does not use CSS syntax, but instead "CSS-like" syntax in JS objects to style components, which while can have it's benefits such as conditional styling, it can be off-putting to developers as it steers away from the standard CSS syntax.
 Below shows the difference between styling components in React and Vue.js.

 ```jsx
 import styled from 'styled-components';